DCC-EX/dcc-ex.github.io/docs/big-picture/stage5.rst

 There are two aspects to tuning our turntable positions; one being the step counts of each track position around the turntable to ensure correct track alignment, and the other being when to swap our DCC phase/polarity to ensure locos can enter and exit the turntable without causing short circuits.

 We will refer to our turntable positions from number 1 through to 7 moving in a clockwise direction from our home position, with 1 through 6 being roundhouse stalls 1 through 6, and 7 being our track connecting to the switching/shunting yard.
+The roundhouse stall tracks are separated by 10 degrees, and our switching/shunting yard connection track is 180 degrees from stall number 4.

 The home position has been set 10 degrees before position 1/roundhouse stall 1.